Robertguarneros/pixelRushFrontEndv1.0/README.md

 V1.2.1 - Login, Register, and Store.
 - Login and register functions work correctly.
-- Object list includes only the name, description, and ID of the object (ID doesn't work correctly).
+- Object list includes only the name, description, price and ID of the object.